Some device configurations can change while the app is running. These include, but aren't limited to:

 language, or preferred theme changes their respective values in the

-Configuration
+Configuration object.

-These parameters usually require large enough changes to your application's UI that the Android platform has a purpose-built mechanism for when they change.
-This mechanism is Activity recreation.
+that the Android platform has a purpose-built mechanism for when they change.

-Activity Recreation
+Activity recreation

-creates a new instance using onCreate()
+instance.
+It then creates a new instance using onCreate, and this new

-initializes with the new, updated configuration.
-This also means that the system
+Activity instance is initialized with the new, updated configuration.
+This

-also recreates the UI with the new configuration.
+also means that the system also recreates the UI with the new configuration.

 The recreation behavior helps your application adapt to new configurations by automatically reloading your application with alternative resources that match the new device configuration.